 Let us know if we missed something!
 Email us.

 Food information cards

 We have created several information cards about produce we glean and locally harvested fish species.
-All are available here for download!
-Produce cards were created as a collaboration between Maine SNAP-Ed and the Merrymeeting Food Council's Food Security work group.
+Working with SNAP-ED we have developed a produce information booklet called "Know Your Veggies".
+The booklet includes photos, information, and recipes for 50 types of gleaned vegetables.
 Seafood cards were created as a collaboration between the Maine Coast Fishermen's Association and the Merrymeeting Food Council.

 Food, Farms, and Fisheries Assessment (FFFA)